Philippine prisons chief charged in journalist’s killing

 “Bantag had a clear motive to effect the murders,” officials said in the statement.

-Mabasa was shot to death for his critical exposes against the prison chief, and Villamor was killed by gang leaders in prison as a cover-up after he was publicly identified by the gunman as the inmate who arranged the killing behind bars, they said.
+Mabasa was shot to death for his critical exposes against the prisons chief, and Villamor was killed by gang leaders as a cover-up after he was publicly identified by the gunman as the inmate who arranged the killing behind bars, they said.

 Bantag has denied any involvement in the killings.
 He and Zulueta have also been charged for the killing of Villamor.
 No warrants have been issued yet for their arrests, officials said.